AleksandrGontcharov/concurrent-programming/rules-of-concurrent-programming.md

 To be applied in order.

-1. Do not use multiple threads unless you need to - share nothing
-2. If you still want to use multiple threads - do not have any shared resources - share immutable things
+1. Share nothing
+2. Share immutable things
-3. If multiple threads and shared resources are still needed - always put the shared mutable resources under a lock - only one owner at a time (prod consumer queue)
+3. Always put the shared mutable resources under a lock - only one owner at a time
-4. use locks

 ## Notes